erinfolami/Cat-Explorer/README.md

 ### Feedback
-We'd love to hear your thoughts on the app!
-If you have any suggestions for improvement or encounter any issues, please don't hesitate to reach out to us.
+I'd love to hear your thoughts on the app!
+If you have any suggestions for improvement or encounter any issues, please don't hesitate to reach out.

 Enjoy using Cat Explorer! 🐱